MittalSahib/Projecthub/README.md

-To operate and run the file in your compiler you need a c compiler. download all 4 files from the repository and keep them at one place. create one folder in c drive with name "Files" and save all 3 txt file from the repository in it.
+To operate and run the file in your compiler you need a c compiler. download all 4 files from the repository and keep them at one place. create one folder in c drive with name "Files" and save all 3 txt file from the repository in it. now open frontend.c file and run it on c compiler and you can run the program easily.